 Peter Van Hulle

-Opera includes Hotel Porter Death in Venice (English National Opera/La Monnaie/La Scala), Menelaus La Belle Hélène, Borsa Rigoletto, Pong Turandot, Snout A Midsummer Night’s Dream, Roderigo Otello and Kunz Vogelgesang The Mastersingers of Nurmberg (ENO), Idiot Wozzeck (ENO/BBCSSO), Dr Caius Falstaff (Scottish Opera/Diva Opera), Schoolmaster The Cunning Little Vixen (Welsh National Opera/Scottish Opera/ETO), Monostatos Die Zauberflöte, Goro Madama Butterfly, Brother Seven Deadly Sins, Charles Lamb Monster, Rector Peter Grimes and Tchaplitsky The Queen of Spades (Scottish Opera), Don Ottavio (Mid Wales Opera/Opera Project), Alfredo La Traviata and Spoletta Tosca (Opera Holland Park), Guillot de Morfontaine Manon, Dr Blind Die Fledermaus and Basilio Le Nozze di Figaro (English Touring Opera), Mime Siegfried and Kudrjaš Katya Kabanova (Longborough Festival), Ogier in Schubert’s Fierrabras and Vitelozzo Lucrezia Borgia (Buxton Festival), Male Chorus The Rape of Lucretia (European Opera Centre in Hungary) and the title role in Handel’s Imeneo (Opera on a Shoestring).
+Opera includes Hotel Porter Death in Venice (English National Opera/La Monnaie/La Scala), Menelaus La Belle Hélène, Borsa Rigoletto, Pong Turandot, Snout A Midsummer Night’s Dream, Roderigo Otello, Kunz Vogelgesang The Mastersingers of Nurmberg and Tchaplitsky The Queen of Spades.
+(ENO), Idiot Wozzeck (ENO/BBCSSO), Dr Caius Falstaff (Scottish Opera/Diva Opera), Schoolmaster The Cunning Little Vixen (Welsh National Opera/Scottish Opera/ETO), Monostatos Die Zauberflöte, Goro Madama Butterfly, Brother Seven Deadly Sins, Charles Lamb Monster, Rector Peter Grimes and Tchaplitsky The Queen of Spades (Scottish Opera), Don Ottavio (Mid Wales Opera/Opera Project), Alfredo La Traviata and Spoletta Tosca (Opera Holland Park), Guillot de Morfontaine Manon, Dr Blind Die Fledermaus and Basilio Le Nozze di Figaro (English Touring Opera), Mime Siegfried and Kudrjaš Katya Kabanova (Longborough Festival), Ogier in Schubert’s Fierrabras and Vitelozzo Lucrezia Borgia (Buxton Festival), Male Chorus The Rape of Lucretia (European Opera Centre in Hungary) and the title role in Handel’s Imeneo (Opera on a Shoestring).
 He recorded Schoolmaster/Mosquito/Grasshopper for an animated film of The Cunning Little Vixen for BBC TV with the Deutsches Symphonie-Orchester Berlin conducted by Kent Nagano.

 Peter Van Hulle created the lead role of Charlie Despard in Edward Rushton’s opera The Young Man and the Carnation for (Almeida, Buxton and Warwick Festivals), the role of the Slave in Stuart MacRae’s The Assassin Tree (Edinburgh Festival/Linbury Studio) and the title role in John Bevan Baker’s opera The Seer in Dingwall, Scotland,.
 He has taken part in Scottish Opera’s Five: 15 Made in Scotland project and performed the role of the Butcher in David Fenessy and David Shrigley’s Pass the Spoon in Glasgow and the Southbank Centre (Magnetic North),